Zhengtong-Liu/Zhengtong-Liu.github.io/_pages/others.md

   I plan to pursue a Ph.D. degree in Computational Biology and Bioinformatics, or Computer Science with an emphasis on Computational Biology (probably after a Master's degree to gain more research experience).
 After that, I hope to work for a public-service institution (e.g., a hospital) as an independent researcher.
 In reflection on the obstacles in previous research experiences and the proof-based Honors Math courses I took, I enjoy the intellectual challenges in solving problems.
 Also, I am grateful for the help and opportunities offered by my mentors and collaborators.
 I would also like to share my intellectual outcomes with others and make a difference to a person, a community, or even society.

 Other questions for me?
-Please email me, and I will probably add them to the Q&A session.
+Please email me, and I will probably answer them and add to the Q&A session.